Pilatch/star-rating/README.md

 yarn start
 ```

-See `dist/index.class.html` for how it works.
+See the demo page at `dist/index.class.html` for how it works.

 ## Develop